Table of Contents

 If, like so many other Americans, you struggle to fall asleep because the distraction from environmental noise you may benefit greatly from a white noise machine.
 White noise works more as a kind of anti-noise, blocking out sounds of traffic or perhaps sounds of people speaking or watching TV in the next room.

 White noise machines can simulate sounds ranging from rain, storms, jungle environments and static electricity.
 So whilst the sounds emitted from the white noise machine will not enhance your sleep, it may help you fall asleep.

 Memory Foam Pillows With Built In Cooling Gel

-Memory foam pillows maximise the circulation of air into and out of the pillow.
+A gel-infused memory foam pillow can maximize the circulation of air into and out of the pillow.
 The cooling temperature makes it easy to stay asleep as high temperatures tend to be uncomfortable.

 Studies have proven that memory foam pillows can indeed improve the quality of sleep.

-The Muse headband actually actively monitors the meditation activity happening in your brain in real time.
+This electronic headband product actively monitors the meditation activity happening in your brain in real time.
 It can tell if your mind wanders from meditation and help to bring your focus back.
-You can also programme your Muse headband to keep track of your sleep and meditation milestone which offers rewards for more regular sleep practice.
+You can also program your Muse headband to keep track of your sleep and meditation milestone which offers rewards for more regular sleep practice.